Mycomorphoolithus

 Mycomorphoolithus (meaning "fungus-shaped stone egg") is an oogenus of fossil eggs found in Spain and England.
 They possibly represent eggshells of non-eusuchian crocodylomorphs, and are similar to, but not part of, the Krokolithidae.

 Distribution

-M. kohringi is known from three formations in the Maestrazgo Basin in Spain: the El Castellar Formation, the Mirambel Formation, and the Blesa Formation, all of which are Barremian age.
+M. kohringi is known from three formations in the Maestrazgo Basin in Spain: the El Castellar Formation, the Mirambel Formation, and the Blesa Formation, plus La Huergina and El Collado Formations in Spain, all of which are Barremian age.
 Also, eggshell fragments referred to Mycomorphoolithus sp. are known from the Purbeck Group in England, which is dated to the Berriasian.

 History

 Mycomorphoolithus were first discovered (though not yet named) in 1990 by German paleontologist Rolph Köhring, who believed them to be the eggs of batagurine turtles.
 In 2015, the oogenus and oospecies Mycomorphoolithus kohringi was named by Moreno-Azanza et al. in honor of Köhring, based on the discovery of several fossil eggshell fragments in the Maestrazgo Basin of Spain.

 From their discovery in 1990 until the description of the oospecies in 2015, paleontologists have conjectured many possible identities for the parent of Mycomorphoolithus eggs.
 Köhring originally conjectured that they were the eggs of batagurine turtles, but later he believed them to be dinosaurian.
 Eggshell fragments discovered in England were described by Ensom in 2002, which are now referred to Mycomorphoolithus sp., were classified in the dinosauroid-spherulitic morphotype, and tentatively assigned to Faveoloolithidae (probably the eggs of sauropods).
 However, the 2015 description by Moreno-Azanza et al. shows that they are neither turtle nor dinosaur eggs, and suggests they were laid by a non-eusuchian crocodylomorph.